limalib/docs/docs/source/faq.rst

    2. Players saying something in rooms with other players.
    3. Players whispering to other players in rooms.

-So, as an example, a player whispering another player in a room will be seen by other players as:
+As an example, a player whispering another player in a room will be seen by other players as:

    |  A strong orc whispers something to a tall beautiful elf.